-The same company may operate both; Google Maps and Waze are a lot different.
+The same company may operate both; Google Maps and Waze are different.
 How do both differ, and which one would win in a navigation battle?
 The article covers Google Maps vs. Waze.

 First and foremost, let’s see how both perform on the road.
 I went for a 7-minute trip to see how both work.
 Both showed the exact arrival time, but Waze displayed one minute extra travel time.
-Anyway, here are some of the features that we find helpful in both.
+Anyway, here are some of the features that we find helpful.

 - The app shows the walking path to get to the location.